mindsdb/mindsdb/mindsdb/integrations/handlers/slack_handler/README.md

 - `token`: Slack API token to use for authentication

 To Generate a Slack API Token, follow these steps:

-- Go to Slack App Management Dashboard
+1. Follow this [Link](https://api.slack.com/apps) and sign in with your Slack Account
-- Create a new App or select an existing App.
+2. Create a new App/Bot or select an existing App.
-- In the app settings, go to the "OAuth & Permissions" section.
+3. In the app settings, go to the "OAuth & Permissions" section.
-- Under the "Bot Token Scopes" section, add the necessary scopes for you application.
+4. Under the "Bot Token Scopes" section, add the necessary scopes for your application.
 You can add more later as well.
-- Install the app to your workspace.
+5. Install the bot to your workspace.
-- In the "OAuth Tokens & Redirect URLs" Section, copy the the Bot User OAuth Access Token.
+6. In the "OAuth Tokens & Redirect URLs" Section, copy the the Bot User OAuth Access Token.
-- Go to your Slack App, in order to use the Slack App which we created, we have to add the bot into the channel where we want to use this bot.
+7. Open your Slack Application, in order to use the bot which we created, we have to add the bot into the channel where we want to use this.
-    - Click on the channel in which you want to use the bot.
+    - Go to any the channel where you want to use the bot.
-    - Go to 'View Channel Details'.
+    - Right Click on the channel and select 'View Channel Details'.
     - Select 'Integrations'.
     - Click on 'Add an App'.
     - You can see the name of the bot under the 'In your workspace' Section, Go ahead and add the app to the channel.

-Now, You can use the token from the second last step to initialize the Slack Handler in MindsDB
+Now, You can use the token from step 6 to initialize the Slack Handler in MindsDB

 ## Implemented Features

+**Slack channels Table**
-- [x] Slack channels Table
+   - [x] Supports SELECT
-    - [x] Support SELECT
+   - [x] Supports DELETE
-    - [x] Support WHERE
+   - [x] Supports WHERE
-    - [x] Support ORDER BY
+   - [x] Supports ORDER BY
-    - [x] Support LIMIT
+   - [x] Supports LIMIT
+   - [x] Integrate with OpenAI Integration

 ## Example Usage

-Firstly, we have to create a database with the `slack` engine
+Creates a database with the `slack` engine

 ~~~~sql
 CREATE DATABASE mindsdb_slack